Seneca-ICTOER/OSL745/docs/Labs/lab5.md

 - The SSH command will ask you to confirm connecting.
 Type yes and press Enter.
 - If login is successful, you should see a prompt like this: ubuntu@ip-172-31-91-76:~$

-## Completing the Lab
+## Lab 5 Sign-Off (Show Instructor)

-Take a screenshot of your successful connection and submit that to the folder on blackboard for proof of completion OR show your professor (depending on how they are marking the labs).
+Show your professor a successful connection to your instance.
 The following Exploration Questions are for furthering your knowledge only, and may appear on quizzes or tests at any time later in this course.

 ## Exploration Questions

 1. How do you start/stop the AWS learner lab?
 2. How do you enter the AWS learner lab once you have started it?
-3. What happens to your learner lab if your credits hit $100 of $100 used?
+3. What happens to your learner lab if your credits hit $50 of $50 used?
 4. Where do you go to edit networking configuration options such as **security groups**?
 5. Where do you go to launch an instance?
 6. What is an instance?